 Keep in mind that once tooth enamel has broken down, it needs to be restored by a dentist.
-Doing this not only brings back the natural function of your original tooth but prevents it from breaking down further.
-After enough time, so much stress can be put on the jaw joints that you may need to have dedicated TMJ therapy just to address your symptoms.
+Doing this not only brings back the natural function of your original tooth, but it also prevents it from breaking further.
+With longstanding bruxism, so much stress can be put on the jaw joints that you may need to have dedicated TMJ therapy to address your symptoms.

 How to Know If You Need TMJ Therapy

-If you experience any of the following symptoms, you’ll want to get in touch with a dentist so they can examine your mouth and jaw more closely as well as confirm what needs to be done next to prevent future stress and damage to your teeth and jaw.
+If you experience any of the following symptoms, you’ll want to get in touch with a dentist so they can examine your mouth and jaw more closely as well as confirm what needs to be done to prevent future jaw problems.
 These symptoms include: